Bruce Hodgins

 Bruce W. Hodgins (January 29, 1931 – August 8, 2019) was a Canadian academic historian and author.

 He was a co-founder of Trent University's history department, a federal New Democratic Party candidate, and a co-founder of the Canadian Canoe Museum.

 He was the author of the 2003 book Blockades and resistance and the co-author of the 1989 book Temagami Experience.

 Early life and education

 Bruce Hodgins was born on January 29, 1931, in Kitchener, Ontario.
-His father, Stanley Hodgins, was a school principle and his mother Laura Belle Hodgins (née Turel) was a nurse.
+His father, Stanley Hodgins, was a school principal and his mother Laura Belle Hodgins (née Turel) was a nurse.
 He had a younger brother named Larry.

-Hodgins studied at Waterloo College and Queen’s University at Kingston and had a PhD from Duke University in North Carolina where he attended from 1958.
+Hodgins studied at Waterloo College and Queen's University at Kingston and had a PhD from Duke University in North Carolina where he attended from 1958.

 Career

 Hodgins taught Canadian history and worked in the history departments of Prince of Wales College and at the University of Western Ontario as well as with Trent University's Leslie M. Frost Centre for Canadian Heritage and Development Studies.
 He was a specialist in the study of John Sandfield Macdonald, Temagami, Charles Alfred Marie Paradis [FR], the colonization of Canada, Camp Wanapitei, Canadian federalism, and his home town of Peterborough, Ontario.
 Along with Alan Wilson, he was a co-founder of Trent University's history department, where he worked as a professor from 1965, being promoted to associate professor in 1967.
 He retired in 1996.

 Hodgins was the chair of the National Administrative Committee for the United Nations Association Canada.
 With John Jennings, Hodgins was a co-founder of the Canadian Canoe Museum.

 Hodgins was the New Democratic Party candidate for Peterborough—Kawartha in the 1968 Canadian federal election, losing to Hugh Faulkner, and remaining an active party member throughout his adult life.

 Hodgins won the Canadian Historical Association's Clio Award for the North in 2000.